Attachmate Worldwide | Contact Us | The Attachmate Group

 Reflection PKI Services Manager

-This technical note provides an overview of Reflection PKI Services Manager, a service that provides certificate validation services for Reflection for Secure IT and Reflection X Advantage (available with Reflection X 2011 and Reflection Suite for X 2011), including how to obtain this component and how it works.
+This technical note provides an overview of Reflection PKI Services Manager, a service that provides certificate validation services for many Micro Focus products.
+Information about how to obtain this component and how it works is also included.

 About PKI Services Manager

 Reflection PKI Services Manager uses PKI to validate the authenticity of certificates presented by communicating parties.
-Using PKI Manager you can centrally configure and administer PKI functions, such as the following:
+Using PKI Manager you can centrally configure and administer PKI functions, such as:

 • Trust anchor certificates and trust chains